 It is well known that the most common reason for premature boat aging is exposure to the sun and its damaging UV rays.
 Fabric discoloration, fading, breakdowns and damages to varnished plywood can be all attributed to direct sun exposure.

-The solution is simple – when the boat is not in use, cover it or Folding Inflatable Boats
+The solution is simple – when the boat is not in use, cover it or fold and store away.

 Your boat has several separate air chambers and valves.
 First of all open all of valves by depressing them and turning a quarter turn.

 Use a vacuum cleaner or a 12-volt electric pump to deflate the inflatable keel.
 Close the valve and install the valve protector cap.

 If your boat is equipped with an Plywood or Aluminum Floor, it is now time to remove it.
 Remove the “stringers” from either edge first.
 Now, lift the floor about 10 inches at the rear most seam (between the last and second last floor pieces).
 Carefully lift the pieces out and place them in their carrying case.